AryamanReddi99/Creature-Forest/README.md

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/HD.png" width="300">

-In this case two arrows flip, so the equilibrium state of the system is when 50% of agents employ one strategy (playing Dove) and 50% the other (playing Hawk), as the equilibrium point of the expectance plot predicts.
+In this case two arrows flip, so the equilibrium state of the system is when 50% of agents employ one strategy (playing Dove) and 50% the other (playing Hawk), as the expectance plot above predicts.

 A payoff matrix can have one or several equilibria (which may or may not be true Nash Equilibria) depending on the interaction scores **(a, b, c ,d)** between strategies.
-The interaction scores also allow us to predict the stable state of a system.

 **Example**
-What if, instead of fighting to the death, hawks had a 25% chance of survival after each encounter with each other?
+What if, instead of fighting to the death, hawks left encounters wounded but with a 25% chance of survival?

 <img src="https://github.com/AryamanReddi99/Creature-Forest/blob/master/Images/modified-hawks-expectance.png" width="300">